All Episodes

 Fuck you.

-I mean, northern states, I'm sure, would be fine.
+So all the states, you know, whatever, southern, I mean, northern states, I'm sure would be fine.

 Some southern states would be like, no way we're giving these black people equal rights or whatever.

-I mean, it sounds like it's not just freed slaves or black people, different ethnicities, people that are not European white by non-whites.
+I mean, it sounds like it's not just freed slaves, but black people, different ethnicities, people that are not European white by definition.

 It's really non-whites.